Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Kinematics of lepton-nucleus DIS

 \subsection{Leptonic and hadronic tensors in DIS from experimentally observable kinematics}

-Deeply inelastic scattering is a powerful, elucidating probe of the internal structure of the proton and nuclei, i.e., hadrons.
-The ability stems from the fact that under strong but general assumptions one can write the cross section for any sufficiently inclusive DIS process \mbox{$\ell_1 + A \xrightarrow{V} \ell_2 + X$} as a combination of: (a)~leptonic and hadronic kinematics, which can be measured, and (b) hadronic structure functions, which parameterize the internal dynamics of $A$.
+Deep-inelastic scattering is a powerful, elucidating probe of the internal structure of nucleons and nuclei, i.e., hadrons.
+This ability stems from the fact that under strong but general assumptions one can write the cross section for any sufficiently inclusive DIS process \mbox{$\ell_1 + A \xrightarrow{V} \ell_2 + X$} as a combination of: (a)~leptonic and hadronic kinematics, which can be measured, and (b) hadronic structure functions, which parameterize the internal dynamics of $A$.
 This discussion is based solely on kinematics and symmetries, including Lorentz symmetry.
 The only approximation of consequence that is made when constructing structure functions \textit{from experimentally observable kinematics} is the one where DIS is mediated by the exchange of only one electroweak boson.
 (Relaxing this has been explored elsewhere~\cite{Blunden:2003sp,Blunden:2005ew,Arrington:2007ux,Arrington:2011dn}.)
-Apart from this assumption, expressions derived from kinematics are completely general: they take into account all twist contributions, at all orders in the strong coupling constant, and all hadron- and quark- mass effects.
+Apart from this assumption, expressions derived from kinematics are completely general: they take into account all twist contributions, at all orders in the strong coupling constant, and all hadron- and quark-mass effects.
 And in particular, the parton model does not need to be invoked. \\

-Schematically, the differential DIS cross section $d\sigma$ is proportional to the product of a leptonic tensor $L^{\mu\nu}(k_1,k_2)$, which is the square of the $\ell_1\to\ell_2 V$ splitting matrix element {(the matrix element of the leptonic current)}, and a hadronic tensor $\tilde{W}^A_{\mu\nu}(p_A,q)$, which is proportional to the square of the $A V\to X$ matrix element {(the matrix element of the hadronic current)}. $d\sigma$ can be written as
+Schematically, the differential DIS cross section $d\sigma$ is proportional to the product of a leptonic tensor $L^{\mu\nu}(k_1,k_2)$, which is the square of the $\ell_1\to\ell_2 V$ splitting matrix element {(the matrix element of the leptonic current)}, and a hadronic tensor $\tilde{W}^A_{\mu\nu}(p_A,q)$, which is proportional to the square of the $A V\to X$ matrix element {(the matrix element of the hadronic current)}.
+Subsequently, $d\sigma$ can be written as

-and is given more completely by Eq.~\eqref{eq:dxsecDef} in \ref{app:xsec_intro}.
-The tilde $(\sim)$ notation will be made clear in Sec.\,\ref{sec:rescaling} when we perform a rescaling of nuclear momentum to average nucleon momentum.
+and is given more completely by Eq.~\eqref{eq:dxsecDef} in App.~\ref{app:xsec_intro}.
+Often in the literature there are ambiguities as to whether a quantity in lepton-nucleus scattering is defined at the \textit{nucleus} level or the \textit{nucleon} level.
+Indeed, a key takeaway of this work is how the two levels are related in the DIS limit.
+Therefore, to maximize clarity, we denote hadronic quantities, e.g., \textbf{structure functions, at the \textbf{nucleus} level using the tilde notation $(\sim)$.} Hadronic quantities at the \textbf{nucleon} level do not use the tilde notation.
+We introduce this second notation in Sec.\,\ref{sec:rescaling}, where we perform a rescaling of nuclear momentum to average nucleon momentum.